Alan-Bai1/BSE_Alan-s_Portfolio/index.md

 <iframe width="914" height="514" src="https://www.youtube.com/embed/a8BoErUSUk4?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Alan B. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For the biometric health monitor, I used a pulse sensor, arduino uno, and a 16x2 LED display monitor.
 The pulse sensor detects when a heartbeat happens by tracing the amount of light that it produces and the amount of light absorbed.
 It then sends a signal to the arduino who takes the average amount of heartbeats and converts it into the amount of heartbeats per minute.
 The display monitor then displays it so the user can read their heart rate.
-I was successful in coding and wiring the project to work(Refer to figure 1).
+I was successful in coding and wiring the project to work (refer to figure 1).
 However, I will need to code more to detect high heartbeats and more.
 I plan to code the rest of the project in the next milestone and then put it together later to make it portable.

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together